Donating

 Staff who volunteer at camp have specific responsibilities based on their expertise and willingness to serve.
 Some of the common descriptions of these volunteer positions are summarized here.

 Experienced male who manages two assigned male campers for the entire week.
+This position is needed at both Camp Week #1 and Camp Week #2.
 Responsibilities include:

 - Looking for and seizing opportunities for spirit-led and Christ-centered conversations with campers